raj23manj/springBoot/jokesapp/README.md

         * A pattern in which the objects behaviour is determined by its state.
 An Object transitions from one state to another.
         * A formalized construct which manages state and transition is called state machine
       * Strategy
+        * Decompose into higher and lower level parts
+        * like the excel I created for silverstone
+        * Make tea or coffee then only coffee or tea powder changes in mixing method.
       * Template
       * Visitor